sylwiavargas/lifecycle-methods-workshop/README.md

 ---

 ## Third hurdle: timer
-Imagine you want to have a countdown for each hog for some reason.
-In this hurdle, you will build a timer that count down.
+Imagine you want to have a countdown for each hog for some reason -- let's say it's a game where a user can click on a given hog only for the first five seconds.
+In this hurdle, you will build a timer that counts down.
 Here's pseudo-code version of what you want to do:
 - in `componentDidMount` set an interval that will update the state every second;
 - comment out previous console.logs in `render` and `componentDidUpdate`;
 - console.log state.timeToGo in `render` with a name of the hog: